Without Prejudice Meetings

 If your employer has requested a without prejudice meeting then this can be a positive step towards signing a settlement agreement which includes an ex gratia payment to tide you over in the lean period between jobs.
-We also have a useful article on without prejudice letters here.
+We also have a useful article on without prejudice letters.

 What to do during a without prejudice meeting

 If you do decide to attend a without prejudice meeting requested by your employer then normally our advice would be to say as little as possible.
-Don’t be tempted to pour your heart out to HR or ‘get the violins out’ and moan about how badly treated you’ve been – they probably don’t care too much in the circumstances.
-Plus you might reveal something which they could use against you somehow.
-Just turn up, keep schtum and listen to what they have to say.
+Don’t be tempted to pour your heart out to HR or just moan about how badly treated you’ve been – they probably don’t care too much in the circumstances.
+Plus, you might reveal something which they could use against you somehow.
+Just turn up, keep relatively quiet and listen to what they have to say.
 Try and take plenty of notes too, as if they take notes they may be biased.

 If HR or management make you a without prejudice offer, the best advice would be to say that you’ll consider what they have to say and get back to them.
 It’s often worth asking them for a breakdown of how they calculated the figure – for example, does it include your notice pay or not?